mbreese/mvpipe_py/README.md

 `$HOME/.mvpiperc`.
 These settings should be in the form:
 `mvpipe.runner.{runner_name}.{option}`.

-For SGE and SLURM, you can also set a global default account by using the `default_account` option.

-SGE, SLURM, and SJQ, you have two additional options: `global_hold` and `shell`.
+For SGE, SLURM, and SJQ, you have the option: `global_hold`.
 If `global_hold` is set to 'T', then a preliminary job will be submitted with a user-hold set.
 All of the rest of the jobs will include this as a dependency.
 Once the entire pipeline has been submitted (successfully), the user-hold will be released and the pipeline can start.
 This is useful to make sure that any step of the pipeline will run if and only if the entire pipeline was able to be submitted.
 This also makes sure that quick running jobs don't finish before their child jobs have been submitted.

-The `shell` option dictates the shell interpreter that will be used for the submitted job script.
-By default, MVpipe will look for `/bin/bash`, `/usr/bin/bash`, `/usr/local/bin/bash`, or `/bin/sh` (in order of preference).
+For SGE and SLURM, you can also set a global default account by using the `default_account` option.

 For SGE, there are two additional options: the name of the parallel environment needed to request more than one slot per node (`parallelenv`;
 `-pe` in qsub), and if the memory required should be specified per job or per slot (`hvmem_total`; `-l h_vmem` in qsub).
 The default parallelenv is named 'shm' and by default `h_vmem` is specified on a per-slot basis (`hvmem_total=F`).

+The bash runner has one specific option that can be set: `autoexec`.
+If this is set, then instead of writing the assembled bash script to stdout, the script will also be executed.

+### Specifying the shell to use

+MVpipe will attempt to find the correct shell interpreter to use for executing scripts.
+By default it will look for `/bin/bash`, `/usr/bin/bash`, `/usr/local/bin/bash`, or `/bin/sh` (in order of preference).
+Alternatively, you may set the config value `mvpipe.shell` in the `$HOME/.mvpiperc` file to set a specific shell binary.

+The shell may also be chosen on a per-job basis by setting the `job.shell` variable for each job.